SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-player-control-of-sprites-lesson-6.markdown

 - xna-2d-tutorials
 ---

-Lesson 6 is here from the Original DigiPen series tutorial now updated with XNA.&nbsp; This section is pretty much untouched apart from the updated code.&nbsp; I will follow this section up with a few intermission sections to add a few of my own personal touches.
+Lesson 6 is here from the Original DigiPen series tutorial now updated with XNA.
+This section is pretty much untouched apart from the updated code.
+I will follow this section up with a few intermission sections to add a few of my own personal touches.

 Lets bring the fire!